Creating Higher Personal Value

-- Permanent Health Insurance – this is a vital purchase for anyone who is self-employed and many contractors miss that this does not have to be paid for from net pay.
+Permanent Health Insurance – this is a vital purchase for anyone who is self-employed and many contractors forget this is paid from gross pay.
 A policy can be set up through the company while also being allowed as a deduction for Corporation Tax.

 Your accountant or a Contractor Service firm will give you confirmed and appropriate advice to your personal situation, but make sure you consider all deductible expenses, before determining the appropriate salary that is to be extracted from the company.